adamcho14/SEVAS2/README.md

 * logging in using _Cosign_

 # What is to be done
+* configuration of _Apache 2_ server for logging in via `Cosign`
 * deployment in the structures of FMPH
 * features I can't remember while writing this

+You can find the structure of this project in `CONTENTS.md`.